Program

 Industry spotlight

-Our sponsors will give the following talks during the seminar:
+Our sponsors will give talks during the seminar:

 • Nikon: Nikon 450 kV solutions: comparing 450 kV microfocus and minifocus technology - James Finch